dotnet/csharplang/spec/classes.md

 ### Automatically implemented properties

-An automatically implemented property (or ***auto-property*** for short), is a non-abstract non-extern property with semicolon-only accessor bodies.
+An automatically implemented property (or ***auto-property*** for short), is a non-abstract non-extern property with at least:

+a. one semicolon-only body
+b. usage of the `field` contextual keyword ([Keywords](lexical-structure.md#keywords)) within the `property_body` of the `property`.
+The `field` identifier is only considered the `field` contextual when there is no symbol named `field` in scope at that location.
+For the purposes of simplicity, from this point on any usages of `field` in the specification description will assume there is no `field` symbol in scope at that location.

 Auto-properties must have a get accessor and can optionally have a set accessor.
+Because an expression-bodied property defines a get accessor, if the expression-bodied property refers to `field`, it satisfies the requirements and is considered an auto-property.

-When a property is specified as an automatically implemented property, a hidden backing field is automatically available for the property, and the accessors are implemented to read from and write to that backing field.
-If the auto-property has no set accessor, the backing field is considered `readonly` ([Readonly fields](classes.md#readonly-fields)).
+When a property is specified as an auto-property, a hidden, unnamed, backing field is automatically available for the property, and any semicolon-only accessors are implemented to read from and write to that backing field.
+The hidden backing field is in scope in all accessors and can be referenced directly using `field`.
+Because the field is unnamed, it cannot be used in a `nameof` expression.

+ If the auto-property has no set accessor, and does not use `field`, the backing field is considered `readonly` ([Readonly fields](classes.md#readonly-fields)).
 Just like a `readonly` field, a getter-only auto-property can also be assigned to in the body of a constructor of the enclosing class.
 Such an assignment assigns directly to the readonly backing field of the property.

 An auto-property may optionally have a *property_initializer*, which is applied directly to the backing field as a *variable_initializer* ([Variable initializers](classes.md#variable-initializers)).